elastic/integrations/packages/azure/docs/README.md

 To learn more about Event Hub partitions, read an in-depth guide from Microsoft at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create.

-To learn more about Event Hub partition from the performance perspective, read the scalability-focused document at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions.
+To learn more about Event Hub partition from the performance perspective, check the scalability-focused document at https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions.

 #### How many event hubs?